 Assessment is open to all learners who have the potential to meet the requirements of the relevant qualification standards.
-The internal quality assurer’s role in ensuring learner’s access to assessment is to:
+The internal quality assurer’s role in ensuring learners' access to assessment is to:

-Following this, an in depth initial assessment is carried out to look at learners prior experience and areas of weakness to build a detailed Individual learning plan.
+Upon application and recruitment onto a programme through the company recruitment procedures all learners have been subject to an eligibility check to ensure compliance with the most recently issued funding guidance from the Skills Funding Agency.
+Following this, an in-depth initial assessment is carried out to look at learners' prior experience and areas of weakness to build a detailed Individual learning plan.
 This will progress the learner through the apprenticeship framework with the correct level of support in the areas where it is needed.
-This is supported by the internal quality assurer from PLG to ensure the training planned for, and undertaken by the mentor and learner throughout the learning journey is as robust as possible and suited to the learners’ individual needs.
+This is supported by the internal quality assurer from PLG to ensure the training planned for and undertaken by the mentor and learner throughout the learning journey is as robust as possible and suited to the learners’ individual needs.